kagus-code/PG-Design/README.md

 - **Scalability:**
   - Use load balancers and auto-scaling for high availability.
   - Cache frequently accessed data (e.g., subscription statuses) using Redis or Memcached.
-  - Use a message queue (e.g., RabbitMQ, Kafka) for async processing.
+  - Use a message queue (e.g., RabbitMQ, ) for async processing.

 - **Security:**
   - Encrypt sensitive data (e.g., payment details) in the database.